 - To communicate with the whole class, use Canvas Announcements.
 Canvas includes a set of default notification preferences you can receive for your courses sent as one of four delivery types: notify me right away, daily summary, weekly summary, or don’t send.
 To select your notification preferences, read through the How do I set my Canvas notification preferences as an instructor? web guide or view the Notification Preferences video.

 - Promote the ISU Principles of Community, use Netiquette at ISU (PDF).

 - Be clear and make no assumptions.
 Write detailed instructions for the least tech-savvy students.
 Include info links, definitions of terminology, and expectations of writing length.
 Include links to specific Canvas Guides for Students in your assignment instructions for those who need step-by-step tutorials.

 - Seek support.
 Don’t forget all the support available to you at ISU – including 24/7 Canvas support.
-Use Canvas Instructor Guides to avoid creating navigation dead-ends and frustration for your students.
-(Example: Make sure that hyperlinks to outside sites are functioning and use built-in modules navigation.
+Use Canvas Instructor Guides to avoid creating navigation challenges and frustration for your students.
+For example, Double-check that hyperlinks to outside sites are functioning and use built-in modules navigation.
 Internal Canvas links can open in a neighboring tab.
 (Use HTML code snippet target=” _blank” to avoid links within the text that divert your students to another location in Canvas.
-Students won’t finish reading a page if they click a link mid-sentence and land elsewhere.)
+Students won’t finish reading a page if they click a link mid-sentence and land elsewhere.